Best Desk Mats for Home Office (2026): Leather, Felt & Budget

 The verdict

-Buy the Grovemade desk pad if your home office doubles as a background on calls and you want one premium visual upgrade.
-Pick Orbitkey if hidden paper storage solves real clutter.
+Buy the K KNODEL desk mat if your home office doubles as a video background and you want one clean surface anchor.
+Pick Aothia for a leather-look surface at a lower price.
 Choose SteelSeries QcK when tracking and budget beat aesthetics — you can always upgrade the mat after the chair, monitor, and lighting are sorted.

 Advertisement